Evolutionary-Intelligence/DistributedEvolutionaryComputation/Proceedings-of-the-National-Academy-of-Sciences_PNAS.md

 # PNAS (Proceedings of the National Academy of Sciences)

 * Sherman, D. and Harel, D., 2024.
 [Deciphering the underlying mechanisms of the pharyngeal pumping motions in Caenorhabditis elegans](https://www.pnas.org/doi/abs/10.1073/pnas.2302660121).
 Proceedings of the National Academy of Sciences, 121(7), p.e2302660121. [**GA**]
+* Rosano, G., Barzasi, A. and Lynagh, T., 2024.
+[Loss of activation by GABA in vertebrate delta ionotropic glutamate receptors](https://www.pnas.org/doi/abs/10.1073/pnas.2313853121).
+Proceedings of the National Academy of Sciences, 121(6), p.e2313853121. [**GA**]
+  * "Employing a blind docking approach, 100 experiments were carried out for each ligand, with a maximum of 25 million energy evaluations per experiment using the Lamarckian genetic algorithm and default parameters from AutoDock4.2."
 * Bayer, A.D., Lautenbach, S. and Arneth, A., 2023.
 [Benefits and trade-offs of optimizing global land use for food, water, and carbon](https://www.pnas.org/doi/abs/10.1073/pnas.2220371120).
 Proceedings of the National Academy of Sciences, 120(42), p.e2220371120. ( **NSGA-II** )
 * https://www.pnas.org/doi/10.1073/pnas.2221913120
 * Mueller, K.N., Carter, M.C., Kansupada, J.A. and Ponce, C.R., 2023.
 Macaques recognize features in synthetic images derived from ventral stream neurons.
 Proceedings of the National Academy of Sciences, 120(10), p.e2213034120. [ [www](https://www.pnas.org/doi/abs/10.1073/pnas.2213034120) ] ( **EC** + **Continuous Optimization** #)